harpomaxx/llm-dga-detector/README.md

-# Awesome Code Template
+# LLM-DGA-DETECTOR

-This repo contains strategies for using Large Language Models (LLM) for DGA
+This repo contains a set of tools for using Large Language Models (LLM) for DGA

 ## Features